-Advantages of Technology in Education
+Advantages of Information Technology in Education

-- Students Prepare for Future Technology.– Technology changes at an ever changing rate.
+- Students Prepare for Future Technology.– Technology changes at an ever-changing rate.
 Cell phones were considered a luxury just a few years ago, but now they are a part of everyday life.
-The mobile devices of today have as much if not more computing power than full desktop computers did in the early 2000’s.
+The mobile devices of today have as much if not more computing power than full desktop computers did in the early 2000s.
 Every year the mobile devices become more powerful and will soon replace desktop computers.
 With the move towards cloud computing, it is no longer necessary to have large amounts of storage on a device.
 This allows teachers to deliver instruction right to student’s phones through the use of such apps such as Office 365 or Google Apps.
 Faculty can be more reactive to student needs and deliver more personalized instruction as each student can have an individualized study plan.

 - Classroom Flexibility – Since students are learning more from interaction with technology such as MyMath Lab, the students can learn at their pace.
-This provides the faculty member with time to help students who may be struggling with a concept while allowing the more advanced students to work at a faster pace.
+This flexibility provides the faculty member with time to help students who may be struggling with a concept while allowing the more advanced students to work at a faster pace.

-- A Diversity of Information – The internet has produced a wide array of varying ideas and students can locate reliable information on a variety of topics.
-The faculty member does need to incorporate a level of teaching students how to search and verify information to ensure its accuracy.
+- A Diversity of Information – The internet has produced a wide array of varying ideas, and students can locate reliable information on a variety of topics.
+The faculty member does need to incorporate a level of teaching students how to search and verify the information to ensure its accuracy.
 The amount of information available is diverse and only limited by the student’s thirst for knowledge.

 Disadvantages of Technology in Education

-- Cyberbullying – Cyberbullying has become a serious problem in a lot of areas.
+- Cyberbullying – Cyberbullying has become a severe problem in a lot of areas.
 Bullying is not new kids have been doing it forever, but through technology, it has become more of an issue.
 Bullys use technology such as social media to inflict a constant barrage of torment on their victims.
 The abuse can start at school and persist even after school.
 Before social media, it was not as easy for bullies to follow someone home.
 Now all they need is a cell phone.
 The anonymous nature that one can employ on the internet has also lead to more bullies stalking their victims.
 The bullies may not harass someone in public, but they will sometimes feel emboldened hiding behind a phone.

 - Cheating– One serious downside to using technology in education is the ability to cheat.
 Students can look up answers on the internet, send text messages to their friends, or save copies of tests.
 The real cheaters just plagiarize content from the web.
 There are some technologies such as turn it in or LockDown browser that can help mitigate this, but students continue to find ingenious ways to cheat.
-Some students spend more time trying to cheat the system than it would take them to just study.
+Some students spend more time trying to cheat the system than it would take them just to study.